yion69/SmartHome_Management_App/README.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project
-- The application is created for school project.
+- The application is created as a school project.
 - I had to rush this app within 5 days lmao

 ### Built With